Houston Psychiatrist

 Postpartum Depression and Motherhood

-Postpartum depression is one of the most common mental health conditions affecting women after childbirth.
+Postpartum depression is one of the most common health conditions affecting women after childbirth.
 It goes beyond the "baby blues" and can include deep sadness, anxiety, mood swings, and trouble bonding with the baby.
 According to the CDC, about 1 in 8 women report symptoms of postpartum depression within the first year after giving birth.

 Becoming a mother is a major life transition.
 While it can bring joy, it also brings new responsibilities, exhaustion, and emotional changes.
 Many women feel overwhelmed, guilty, or uncertain, especially if their expectations of motherhood don’t match reality.
 These emotional struggles are normal, but when they become intense or persistent, professional mental health support is essential.